shaloo/docs.arcana/includes/text-snippets/latest-ca-rn.md

 ### `transfer`

-Use `transfer` to issue a chain abstracted blockchain transaction and deposit funds to an EOA through the [[concept-unified-balance|unified balance]].
+Use `transfer` to issue a chain abstracted blockchain transaction.
+Get the handler to simulate the transfer execution for intent details.

 === "New"